Should You Consider Alternative Dispute Resolution?

 ADR is considered to be a cost effective alternative to typical litigation and many types of ADR can be done outside the representation of counsel.
 This means that in ADR you may only pay for the cost of a mediator or arbitrator and you may be able to avoid the additional expenses of attorney fees, court filing fees, deposition costs, and expert witness fees.

-If you have a dispute that you would like to resolve through ADR, please contact us to discuss your options.
+If you have a dispute that might be a good candidate for ADR, please contact us to discuss your options.